red-hat-storage/ocs-ci/docs/upgrade.md

 run-ci tests/
     --cluster-name kerberos_ID-ocs-deployment \
     --cluster-path /home/my_user/my-ocs-dir \
-    -m 'before_upgrade or upgrade or after_upgrade'
+    -m 'pre_upgrade or upgrade or post_upgrade'
  ```

 ## TODO

-Once there will be 4.3 build and we will have different branch for OCS-CI we
+Once there will be 4.3 build we will need to implement the functionality to
-will need to run upgrade in two steps.
-First run just with `-m before_upgrade`
-from 4.2 branch if we will have such tests and then with
-`-m 'upgrade or after_upgrade'` from 4.3 (master branch) to run everything from
-proper branches designed for version of OCS.
+specify which version is going to be used for the upgrade.
+Like 4.2 -> 4.3.